QuazChick/bedrock-wiki/docs/animation-controllers/animation-controllers-intro.md

 }
 ```

-And only then you can call them in ac:
+And only then you can call them in the animation controller:

 <CodeHeader>RP/animation_controllers/custom_tnt.animation_controllers.json#controller.animation.custom_tnt</CodeHeader>